domingoslequechane/TV-Selenium-activity-test-automation/README.md

 <a href="https://chromedriver.chromium.org/downloads">ChromeDriver</a> - Download the Driver corresponding to your
 browser version. <br>
 <a href="https://mvnrepository.com/artifact/org.seleniumhq.selenium/selenium-java">Selenium Java</a> - In this
-specific project I used version 4.2.2, feel free to use the latest version!
+specific project I used version 4.1.2.
 You can download the .jar file
 <a href="https://www.selenium.dev/downloads/">here</a>. <br>
-<a href="https://mvnrepository.com/artifact/junit/junit">jUnit</a> - In this specific project I used version 4.13.1,
+<a href="https://mvnrepository.com/artifact/junit/junit">jUnit</a> - In this specific project I used version 4.13.1.<br>

-feel free to use the latest version.
+Feel free to use the dependencies in the versions you want.

 ## Template
 Author: Colorlib <br>